-MCOM 291 Communication Theory in Everyday Life (3 sem. hrs.)
-A survey of contemporary theories in communication with an eye to their applicability for observation, explanation, and evaluation of everyday communication.
-Serves as a gateway course to advanced theoretical studies.
-NB: Fulfils departmental theory and criticism competency requirement; required for media and communication minors and concentrations.
-Prerequisite(s): None.
-(3-0; 3-0) MCOM 311 Television and Culture (3 sem. hrs.)
+MCOM 311 Television and Culture (3 sem. hrs.)
 This course provides an in-depth look at television as a mass medium with particular financial and cultural constraints.
 Students examine the decision-making process behind television programming, learn criteria for viewing television critically, and ask how Christians may respond to television responsibly.
-NB: Fulfils departmental media studies competency requirement.
-Prerequisite(s): Third or fourth year standing.
+NB: Course fee.
+Not offered every year.
+Prerequisite(s): At least third year standing.
 (3-0; 0-0) MCOM 312 Video Games and Culture (3 sem. hrs.)
 This course considers the social and cultural impact of video games in contemporary culture from a Christian perspective.
 Students play, read about, write about, and critically engage a wide variety of computer and video games.
-Prerequisite(s): MCOM 111 or instructor's consent; third year standing.
-(0-0; 3-0) MCOM 315 Film History II (3 sem. hrs.)
-This historical-critical course helps students understand the role cinematic stories play in both impacting culture and reflecting their historical milieu, especially as they relate to the events and traumas of World War II and the Cold War.
-Students explore key post-World War II film movements including neo-realism, the French New Wave, the New German Cinema, the rise of art house cinema, auteur theory, and the moral rebellions of the 1960s and 70s.
-NB: Not offered every year.
-See department chair.
-Fulfils departmental media studies competency requirement.
+NB: Lab fee; not offered every year.
+Prerequisite(s): At least third year standing.
+(0-0; 3-0) MCOM 313 Social Media: Theory and Practice (3 sem. hrs.)
+Prepares students to use social media professionally and to culturally engage these same tools of communication with a critical perspective.
+The course invites students to discover and analyze best practices in social media marketing and community building, as well as to apply theory to critical investigations of the cultural roles and impacts of current digital media, both in North America and around the world, with the goal of helping students become both effective communicators and highly-ethical and faithful global citizens who can positively impact their profession and their society.
+NB: Fulfils University core requirement for social and global inquiry.
+Not offered every year.
+Prerequisite(s): At least third year standing.
+(0-0; 3-0) MCOM 314 Hollywood and the Superhero (3 sem. hrs.)
+This course explores the nature and development of the Superhero figure and myth from its ancient origins to the contemporary Hollywood blockbuster craze.
+Emphasis will be placed upon exploring the Superhero as myth, archetype, icon, moral hero, and anti-hero, and investigates why the Superhero type figure has been a perennial character ndn what the current emphasis on superheroes might tell us about contemporary social, moral, political, gender, and cultural concerns.
+Prerequisite(s): At least third year standing.
+(3-0 or 3-0) MCOM 315 Film History II (3 sem. hrs.)
+Emphasizes the role films and filmmakers have played in impacting culture and reflecting their historical milieu, especially as they relate to the events and traumas of World War II and the Cold War.
+Students explore key post-World War II film movements including Neo-Realism, the French New Wave, the rise of art house and nationalist cinemas, and the moral and social rebellions of the 1960s and 70s.
+NB: Fulfils University core requirement for social and global inquiry.
+Not offered every year.
+Required of film concentrations and minors.
 Prerequisite(s): None.
 (3-0 or 3-0) MCOM 316 Film Genre and Criticism (3 sem. hrs.)
 The history and art of film criticism.
 Theoretical, historical, and applied or practical critical components.
 The special language of film, the history of key cinematic techniques and story types, film genre analysis, and types of film criticism.
 Emphasis is placed upon the role of the film critic as social historian.
-Addresses the ethical and spiritual challenges related to contemporary films, from a 280 Christian perspective.
-NB: Viewing fee; Fulfils departmental theory and criticism competency requirement.
+Addresses the ethical and spiritual challenges related to contemporary films, from a Christian perspective.
+NB: Viewing fee; fulfils theory and criticism requirement for media and communication majors.
 Prerequisite(s): None.